 CTMS Transfer Rule Set

-The CTMS Transfer Rule Set sets the scope for transfer and determines what objects, fields, and values are transferred as a part of the Agreement.
-The Rule Set is controlled by Veeva and cannot be modified or expanded, but can be constrained via CDX Rule Overrides.
-These allow CROs to specify additional criteria for a given Rule which can be useful to prevent the transfer of records in a certain lifecycle state or with a specific field value.
-CDX Rule Overrides can be reused across Agreements.
-They must be added to an Agreement via a CDX Override Agreement prior to sending the Agreement to the Sponsor.
+The CTMS Transfer Rule Set sets the scope for transfer and determines what objects, fields, and values Vault transfers as a part of the Agreement.
+Veeva controls the Rule Set.
+You cannot modify or expand them, but you can constrain the Rule Set via CDX Rule Overrides.
+These allow CROs to specify additional criteria for a given rule which can be useful to prevent the transfer of records in a certain lifecycle state or with a specific field value.
+You can reuse CDX Rule Overrides across Agreements.
+You must add CDX Rule Overrides to an Agreement via a CDX Override Agreement before sending the Agreement to the Sponsor.

 The transfer scope is restricted to standard fields and values.
 You can transfer custom values if desired, but must map those custom values to standard values first.
 To do so:

-1. Navigate to Admin > Configuration > Standard Mappings.
+1. Navigate to Admin > Configuration > Outbound Clinical Mappings.

 3. Expand the Custom Object Types, Custom Lifecycle States, or Custom Picklist Values section.